GregRos/preszr/README.md

   * TypedArrays
 * The object versions of primitives: Number, String, etc.

-\* Using symbols requires configuration.
-By default they are ignored.

-The following are explicitly unsupported:
+The following are explicitly unsupported and handled gracefully:

 * Functions.
 * `WeakMap` and `WeakSet`.
-It's impossible to support them.

-The following information is generally discarded:

-1. Additional object properties you add to known objects such as `Map`.
-2. Property descriptors.
-3. The state of sticky regular expressions.
+Other limitations:

+* Right now, `szr` doesn't encode control characters in strings.
+These are characters like `\x00` NUL that can appear in JavaScript strings but not JSON strings.
+This is unlikely to come up.
+* No support for `BigInt64Array` and its counterpart.
+* No special treatment of iterators.

 ## Usage

 The `szr` package exposes three main members.

-By default, an object encoded using a major version of the package can't be decoded by a different version.
-This behavior can be turned off.

 ### `encode`

 Encodes an object using default settings.
 Uses only built-in encodings.